fusor/cap-server/README.md

 This will install cap-server in ```$GOPATH/bin```.
 Then run ```cap-server``` and it will start to listen on ```localhost:3001```.

 # Development
 You can work on cap-server in one of two ways.
-Straight on your box or using our [link http://www.vagrant.com Vagrant] environment: [link http://github.com/fusor/cap/ Cap project]
+Straight on your box or using our [Vagrant](http://www.vagrant.com) environment: [Cap project](http://github.com/fusor/cap/)

 ## straight from the source repo
 ```shell